Gift Card Scams: What They Are and How to Avoid Them

 In most cases, scammers who convince you to send them gift card numbers will immediately use the cards to buy items or resell the cards to someone else.
 Buying a stolen or fraudulent gift card online, on the other hand, delivers money straight to the criminal’s bank account.
-“Quite often the seller had very little cost to obtain the gift card that they sold you, so most or all of the money you pay for the gift card is pure illicit profit,” Pargman says.
+“Quite often, the seller had very little cost to obtain the gift card that they sold you, so most or all of the money you pay for the gift card is pure illicit profit,” Pargman says.
 That’s why you should never purchase a discounted gift card from a private seller you don’t know (or fall for these other sneaky “deals” that are actually money scams).

 What to do if you’re a victim of a gift card scam

 Unfortunately, you might not be able to recoup your lost money if you fall victim to a gift card scam.
 “Unlike a credit card, you cannot dispute a charge, and there is no guarantee the retailer will refund or return your money even if you make a fraud complaint,” Velasquez says.
 She recommends contacting the company you bought the gift card from to cancel the card, as well as calling the Identity Theft Resource Center to speak with an expert advisor.
-You should also report the theft to law enforcement and the Federal Trade Commission (FTC) so they can track down the scammer.
+You should also report the theft to law enforcement and the FTC so they can track down the scammer.

 How to avoid gift card scams

-To protect yourself from gift card scams in the future, Pargman suggests ignoring calls or texts from anyone demanding that you pay for a fee, fine, or other debt with gift cards.
+To protect yourself from gift card scams in the future, Pargman suggests ignoring calls or texts from anyone demanding that you pay for a fee, fine or other debt with gift cards.
 Buying gift cards for friends and family?
-Velasquez recommends sticking to reputable stores and checking the cards for any signs of tampering (like the PIN number showing on the back) before purchasing them.
+Velasquez recommends sticking to reputable stores and checking the cards for any signs of tampering (like the PIN showing on the back) before purchasing them.

 - Better Business Bureau: “BBB Study: Gift cards are an increasingly popular tool for scammers”

-- Randy Pargman, Vice President of Threat Hunting and Counterintelligence at Binary Defense
+- Randy Pargman, vice president of threat hunting and counterintelligence at Binary Defense